lamahr0/Startup-Success-Prediction/README.md

 <h4>Code</h4>
 There are two instances of the code:

-Startup Success Prediction_ROS is the code for building the model with random over sampler Startup Success Prediction_SMOTE is the code for building the model with the Synthetic Minority Oversampling Technique
+Startup Success Prediction_ROS is the code for building the model with random over sampler<br/>
+Startup Success Prediction_SMOTE is the code for building the model with the Synthetic Minority Oversampling Technique